|Aiming for not Quite Fantasy, not Quite Sci-fi

 Shadow and light.
 Gravity and motion.
 The heat of the stars and the cold of the depths.
 These rule what is left of life in the universe, arcane technologies from before the shattering and their crude modern equivalents trapping air and water on the larger shards of the broken world, forever slung in orbit around the new sun of the slumbering god.

-3. Chapel Crag - Lopsided and locked in a fixed orbit, this is one of the largest of the shards and it has been made livable only by the Singer's creed, the stories of human greatness and divine failing drive the Crag's toilers to work ever harder with ever less and the Crag supplies many outlaying rocks with grain and raw material.
+3. Chapel Crag - Lopsided and locked in a fixed orbit, the Crag is one of the largest of the shards and it has been made livable only by the Singer's creed, the stories of human greatness and divine failing that drive the Crag's toilers to work ever harder with ever less.
+The Crag supplies many outlaying rocks with grain and raw material.

 5. Sulfur Gate - The Gate guards the way to the Sunside, where the ever present heat of the Red Sun makes human life near impossible on the fixed shards.
-Armada's of the Dead and sometimes thier living allies have shattered on the Armada's of King Hell stationed here and the Gate is a great bastion world, a spindle of black stone shimmering with the sun's heat and bristling with batteries, hidden ports and shipyards.
-Yet the devils of King Hell trade to, in the small way of their people and it is not unusual seeing a trader or two taking red gold and devil liquor in exchange for passage provided to the despondent or insane who make their arrangements with the predatory Devils.
+Armada's of the Dead and sometimes their living allies have shattered on the the fleet King Hell stations here and the great bastion world of the Gate.
+A spindle of black stone shimmering with the sun's heat and bristling with batteries, hidden ports and shipyards.
+Yet the devils of King Hell trade to, in the small, greedy way of their people, and it is not unusual to see a trader or two taking red gold and devil liquor in exchange for the despondent or insane who wish to make arrangements with the predatory Devils.

-7. Castle Green Glare - Honeycombed with fortification and giant wasp hives, the surface of this small artificial sphere world is intensively farmed by enslaved war captives brought back by piratical bands of wasp knights whose spell warded armor allow their mounts and travel through the black deeps.
-The knights have little industry and their desires for luxuries and manufactured goods mitigate their plundering nature at least enough
+7. Castle Green Glare - Honeycombed with fortification and giant wasp hives, the surface of this small artificial sphere world is intensively farmed by enslaved war captives kidnapped by the Castle's piratical wasp knights.
+Spell warded armor allow the mad knights and their insectile mounts to travel through the black deeps.
+The knights have little industry and their desires for luxuries and manufactured goods mitigate their plundering nature at least enough to indulge traders.

-8. Pendulum - A wanderer, pendulum is a spindle of stone that whips though the black night of the fixed shards for a decade before spending a few years in the spin-ward reaches where it's citizens sell their hoarded trade goods and the ancient treasures they have recovered during their long night among the lost fragments in exchange for great quantities of green stuff, livestock and root-stock to replenish their underground gardens and prepare them for another orbit into the dark.
+8. Pendulum - A wanderer, pendulum is a spindle of stone that whips though the cold black night of the fixed shards for a decade before spending a few years in the spin-ward reaches.
+It's citizens sell the hoarded crafts and the ancient treasures they have recovered during their long night among the lost fragments and Liche Princedoms for great quantities of green stuff, livestock and root-stock to replenish their underground gardens and prepare them for another orbit into the dark.

-9. The Treacherous Eye - An artificial sphere world of considerable size, but uniquely hollow, it's light and heat provided by a great orb of magical fire.
-A potential paradise, but the light of it's false sun is unwholesome and corrupting, warping those who live in it.
+9. The Treacherous Eye - An artificial sphere world of considerable size, uniquely hollow its light and heat provided by a great orb of magical fire.
+A potential paradise, but the light of its false sun is unwholesome and corrupting, warping those who live in it.
 The twisted man-things of the Eye are fine craftsmen, despite their pitiful malformations.

 10. Hard Gravel - A cluster of small shards, most barely large enough for a single family to survive on.
-The people of Hard Gravel are clannish, insular and utterly interdependent making the small hops between their home shards in flimsy antiquated dinghies or even air suits.
-They have little to trade but are desperate for goods, magic and even necessities like ice and air, so provide a welcome enough port for traders, and they are surprisingly numerous, making hard Gravel a good place to take on green crew.
+The people of Hard Gravel are clannish, insular, feuding, and utterly interdependent, making the small hops between their home shards in flimsy antiquated dinghies or even air suits.
+They have little to trade but are desperate for goods, magic and even necessities like ice and air, so Hard Gravel provides a welcome enough port for traders, and its residents are surprisingly numerous, making it a good port to take on green crew.

 TSR - Brom - Spelljammer Module Cover